Tacogamerman/Best-Bookmarklet-Menus/README.md

 ![image](https://user-images.githubusercontent.com/119009502/235761240-2665e387-3e9d-4ce7-9873-51116ca52f91.png)
+# Update:
+Added a bookmarklet menu I "Made" which contains all of them together.
 # This repo contains 200+ bookmarklets!

 This is a collection of all the best bookmarklet menus, some of them even contain over 50 bookmarklets!